erikcameron/decorum/README.md

     end
   end
 ```
-- Easy subclassing of Decorum::DecoratedState, so you can do wacky things with it

 &c.
 I'm open to suggestion.

 ## Contributing
-I wrote most of this super late at night, (don't worry, the tests pass) so that would be awesome:
+I wrote most of this super late at night, (don't worry, the tests pass!) so that would be awesome:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)